Fresenius Medical Care AG & Co. KGaA (ETR:FME) Given a €48.70 Price Target by JPMorgan Chase & Co. Analysts

 JPMorgan Chase & Co. set a €48.70 ($57.29) price target on Fresenius Medical Care AG & Co.
-KGaA (ETR:FME) in a research note issued to investors on Tuesday, Borsen Zeitung reports.
+KGaA (ETR:FME) in a report released on Wednesday, Borsen Zeitung reports.

 Fresenius Medical Care AG & Co KGaA provides dialysis care and related dialysis care services in Germany, North America, and internationally.
 It offers dialysis treatment and related laboratory and diagnostic services through a network of outpatient dialysis clinics; materials, training, and patient support services comprising clinical monitoring, follow-up assistance, and arranging for delivery of the supplies to the patient's residence; and dialysis services under contract to hospitals in the United States for the hospitalized end-stage renal disease (ESRD) patients and for patients suffering from acute kidney failure.